Collaborne/iron-file-icons/README.md

 Material Design icons for file types.
 The web component is built with [Polymer 1.x](https://www.polymer-project.org).

+The icons itself have been taken from [materialdesignicons](https://materialdesignicons.com/).

 To use this element:

 `bower install iron-file-icons`